CSS Topics

 ID

-The id selector doesn’t allow for reuse.
-Each element can have only one id and each page can only have one element with that id.
+selector doesn’t allow for reuse.
+Each element can have only one id

-I try to use ids only for elements with functionality.
+s only for elements with functionality.
 One functionality is the “hash value” in the URL.
 In this scenario the browser will attempt to link a hash value with a corresponding ID on the page.
 The browser knows where to scroll there.

 Classes

-The class selector allows for reuse so you can target multiple elements.
+selector allows for reuse so you can target multiple elements.
 This is great for styling groups of elements.
 You can also use multiple classes on the same element.

 The Box Model